Fast Facts Brisbane City

 Once the bone has been lost, treatment options become very limited.
 Bone grafts can be used but carry a high risk and require extra surgery and healing times, along with costs.
 Often with early detection, simple changes to your home cleaning regime or changing the frequency of your professional cleaning with a hygienist can be all that's required to prevent the disease from progressing.

 Gum disease increases insulin resistance — making it difficult to control your diabetes

 Gum disease is the same as any other infection.
 It will affect your glucose control and make your diabetes worse.
 Think of an ulcer covering most of your calf muscle and how your GP would react to this.

 Treatment of gum disease is associated with an average 10% improvement in HbA1c levels

 More and more studies are confirming that treatment for gum disease can improve the diabetic control of a patient.

-Diabetics with active gum disease are 2-3 times more likely to experience cardiovascular complications and 8-9 times more at risk of renal failure
+Diabetics with active gum disease are two to three times more likely to experience cardiovascular complications and eight to nine times more at risk of renal failure

 The interaction between diabetes and gum disease is a two-way street.
 It’s a vicious circle where diabetes makes gum disease worse, while gum disease makes diabetes worse.
 With poorer control, the incidence of diabetic complications increases.
 Population studies have shown for each 10% increase in HbA1c, a 21% increase in diabetes-related deaths can occur.